 It’s sad when someone wants to downgrade or stop using your service, but it can be a useful time to learn how to improve.
-We use a churn survey that account holders can complete to give us feedback.
+At Typeform, we use a churn survey to collect feedback from account holders who cancel their plan.

-Churn surveys are always a work in progress, so this guide may not exactly mirror what people see when leaving Typeform today, but the general principles are always valid.
-Here’s how we build our Churn Survey:
+Bear in mind that churn surveys are always a work in progress, so this guide may not exactly mirror what people see when leaving Typeform today, but the general principles are always valid.

-2. This Rating question just asks for a score out of 10 regarding general experience with Typeform.
+1. We don’t use a Welcome Screen, as we want to get straight to the point.
+We kick off with a Rating question, which just asks for a score out of 10 regarding their general experience with Typeform.
 It’s a simple way to start, and lets us know whether we’re dealing with a happy person or not.

-3. We also added Calculator to this, so our survey responds to whether the user was happy or not (we’ll explain why below).
+2. We added Calculator to this, so our survey responds to whether the user was happy or not (we’ll explain why below).

-4. As a follow up, we added a Multiple choice question that asks “What made you cancel your subscription?”.
+3. As a follow up, we added a Multiple Choice question that asks “What made you cancel your subscription?”.
 We’ve listed the most common reasons, and switched the “Other” option to “ON”.

-5. Each choice is going to lead to a different follow up question or questions, so we added Logic Jump that takes respondents to them.
+4. Each choice in the list of reasons is going to lead to a different follow up question or questions, so we added Logic Jump that takes respondents to them.
 Here’s the start of those Logic Jumps.

-7. Here’s the set of follow up questions.
-What you put here very much depends on your needs.
-We have a mix of Multiple choice questions and text questions which give people more freedom to answer.
+5. Our churn survey uses a mix of Multiple Choice and text questions, which give people more freedom to answer.
 We added additional Logic Jumps to every follow up question, so irrelevant ones are hidden.

-8. To finish, we give respondents another chance to leave us a message with a Long text question.
+6. To finish, we give respondents another chance to leave us a message with a Long Text question.

-9. We add Logic Jump to this question, based on the score that Calculator gave us in the Rating question back at the start.
-If the rating was lower than 6 points, we send them to a Thank You screen that reflects bad feedback.
-If the score is greater than 7 points, we send them to a Thank You screen that reflects a positive experience with Typeform.
+If the rating is lower than 6 points, we send them to a Thank You Screen that closes accordingly.
+If the score is greater than 7 points, we send them to a Thank You screen that reflects on a more positive experience with Typeform.

 Of course, you can create more Thank You screens if you want, for a greater variety of scores (or emotions).